Mexican elderly lose work as grocery baggers, protest - WTMJ

 Elderly baggers have held a series of protests over the last two weeks outside grocery stores and government offices, holding signs reading “We Want to Work!”

-Some told local media that the “jobs” — they are considered “volunteers,” not company employees — gave their lives purpose, structure, social contact and a sense of worth.
-Some customers give them tips of about one percent of the grocery bill or less, with many just leaving five or ten cents.
+The “jobs” — they are considered “volunteers,” not employees — are hardly lucrative.
+Some customers give them tips of about 1% of the bill or less, with many just leaving five or 10 cents.

 In some places in Mexico, teenagers are baggers, but in others the elderly were given spots under a program arranged many years ago with the government’s National Institute for the Elderly.
 Walmart said it had notified the Institute in December that the arrangement would not be renewed.

 But the baggers only got word of the change in May, when Mexico City loosened pandemic restrictions amid a drop in case numbers.
-That is because the elderly baggers — whose age puts them at higher risk for severe COVID-19 — had not been working at the stores since March 2020, and many had only recently contemplated the possibility of going back to work.
+That is because the elderly baggers — whose age puts them at higher risk for severe COVID-19 — had not been working at the stores since March 2020, and many had only recently contemplated the possibility of going back.

 Fadlala Akabani, Mexico City’s secretary of economic development, said there are about 35,000 elderly baggers nationwide, and about 4,400 in the capital.

-But if consumer habits really have changed that much, it’s not clear how many other grocery store chains will be open to the idea.
+But if consumer habits really have changed, it’s not clear how many other grocery chains will be open to the idea.

 Under a program started by President Andrés Manuel López Obrador, people over 68 in Mexico receive a monthly supplementary income payment of about $65 per month.
 But given Mexico’s woefully insufficient and spotty pension programs, many elderly people can’t make ends meet.